feelilopez/electricity-incident-prediction/README.md

 # Electricity Incident Prediction

 This project detects high-demand electricity incidents using REE demand data (2021–2025).
-Using the previous week’s demand, the model predicts whether a high-demand incident will occur in the next few hours.
+Given the previous week’s demand, the model predicts whether a high-demand incident will occur in the next few hours.
 Positive predictions act as alerts that enable proactive resource planning and help prevent possible outages on the grid.

-Data: raw pulls and processed datasets live under `data/` (see `data/processed/supervised_2021_2025.csv`).
+Data: raw and processed datasets live under `data/` (see `data/processed/supervised_2021_2025.csv`).
 Source: [REE API](https://www.ree.es/en/datos/apidata).

 ## Repository structure